 Before we drift away…”

 The track “Real Love Song” also holds similar themes of heartbreak and loss.
 We instantly notice the contradictory anti-romance melody that is paired with the title of the song, slowly building and revealing the realities of love and the inevitable pain that follows.
-However, the repetition of “got a thing about you and it won’t go away” perfectly symbolises the gruelling acceptance that love comes with pain, and we cannot allow this to fear to disregard love in its entirety.
-This is portrayed through the beautifully shot music video which follows the heartbreak of a couple and the progression of new love towards the end, representing the timeline of heartbreak and its recovery.
+However, the repetition of “got a thing about you and it won’t go away” perfectly symbolises the gruelling acceptance that love comes with pain, yet such pain should not allow us to disregard love in its entirety.
+This notion is portrayed through the beautifully shot music video that follows the break-up of a couple and the natural progression of new, representing the timeline of heartbreak and its recovery.

-However, the most poignant song (and my personal favourite track), ‘Impossible’, is a complete turn-around that injects hope and relief into the album.
+However, the most poignant track (and my personal favourite) ‘Impossible’, is a complete turn-around.
 Connor explains “the song is that levity on the record, that release from tension.”
 A rare spectacle to find within a Nothing But Thieves album, where darker themes take the stage usually.
-This song emphasises how hope can be found even in the darkest of times and is thus an anthem of why we should never give up.
+This song emphasises how hope can be found even in the darkest of times.
 As the title explains, ‘Moral Panic’ is the perfect representation of our ever-changing world and its current climate.
-Nothing But Thieves have once again undeniably created another mind-blowing gritty rock album that demonstrates the powerful range and abilities within the group, cementing themselves as one of the best current rock bands in the UK.
+Nothing But Thieves have once again undeniably created another mind-blowing gritty rock album that demonstrates their powerful range, cementing themselves as one of the best current rock bands in the UK.